 Many DSU students are non-traditional, pursuing their educations online, or are a combination of both.
 To most effectively meet these students’ needs, the Writing Center will begin offering synchronous online tutoring during the Fall 2017 semester.
 Online appointments will take place through Canvas and will be similar in nature to Skype or FaceTime calls.
 These appointments will be available during times outside of the Writing Center’s standard operating hours to accommodate students who might not be to make it to the Writing Center during the day for in-person appointments.
 Intended to mimic the give-and-take of standard appointments, synchronous online tutoring will allow online and non-traditional students to have comparable tutoring experiences to traditional students on campus.

 To make on online appointment, first enroll in online tutoring through Canvas.
-Once you’ve enrolled yourself into the Writing Center’s online tutoring “course,” simply email your paper to email@example.com, then visit the Writing Center’s online booking page and select “Synchronous Online Appointment.”
+Once you’ve enrolled yourself into the Writing Center’s online tutoring “course,” simply submit your paper through Canvas’s “assignments” tab, then visit the Writing Center’s online booking page and select “Synchronous Online Appointment.”
 On the day of your appointment, make sure to log-in to Canvas a few minutes prior to your appointment time in order to access the conference (or “call” if you’re more familiar with other applications like Skype).
 Even if your computer does not have a webcam, you’ll still be able to see and hear the tutor assisting you.
 Your computer will only need to be equipped with a microphone.